atom/github/docs/rfcs/004-issueish-list.md

 ### Before RFC merge:

-- [ ] How can we still offer "push/publish+new pull request"?
 - [ ] What else from the existing issueish pane should we keep?
 Comments, timeline events?
 - [ ] Are there other pull request actions it would be useful to support?